 Both account types get Instagram Insights, but Creator accounts show:

-- Daily follows/unfollows tracking — see which content gains or loses followers
+- Daily follows/unfollows tracking, see which content gains or loses followers

-- Inbox sorting — Primary, General, and Requests tabs
+- Inbox sorting, Primary, General, and Requests tabs

-- Content performance focus — optimized for creators tracking post engagement
+- Content performance focus, optimized for creators tracking post engagement

 Business analytics focus more on shopping behavior and website clicks.
+For a full breakdown of what each dashboard offers, see our Instagram Professional Dashboard guide.

 Creator Category Labels